Trump attacks former FBI director as 'slime ball' over deeply critical book

 “I said to him, ‘Sir that’s up to you but you want to be careful about that because it might create a narrative that we’re investigating you personally and, second, it’s very difficult to prove something didn’t happen,” Comey said.

-Trump was worried there was a chance his wife, Melania Trump, would believe the allegations.

-Comey said he told the president the FBI had not proved or disproved the allegations but thought it was important Trump knew about them.
+Comey was asked if he believed the allegations in the Russia dossier.

+“I honestly never thought these words would come out of my mouth, but I don’t know whether the current president of the United States was with prostitutes peeing on each other in Moscow in 2013,” Comey told ABC.
+“It’s possible, but I don’t know.”

-Comey said the allegations in the dossier had not been verified at the time he left the FBI.
-He said he did not know whether the events described in the dossier were true.
+Comey also said the allegations in the dossier had not been verified at the time he left the FBI.

-Asked how bizarre that meeting with Trump was, Comey said: “Very weird.
-“Really weird.
-It was almost an out of body experience for me.
-I was floating above myself looking down saying ‘you’re sitting here briefing the incoming president of the United States about prostitutes in Moscow.’”

-In January 2017, U.S. intelligence chiefs briefed Trump and his advisers on Russia’s election meddling.
+Before Trump and Comey met alone, U.S. intelligence chiefs briefed Trump and his advisers on Russia’s election meddling.

 What struck him most, Comey told ABC, was that the conversation moved straight into a public relations mode, what they could say and how they would position Trump.